Mental Health Facilities Charles County, MD

 Lantern Therapeutic Services Inc Waldorf Office

-Lantern Therapeutic Services Inc Waldorf Office is a mental health treatment center in Charles County, MD, located at 11680 Doolittle Drive, Suite 111, 20602 zip code area.
-Lantern Therapeutic Services Inc Waldorf Office provides outpatient treatment.
-Lantern Therapeutic Services Inc Waldorf Office offers integrated dual diagnosis disorder treatment, trauma therapy and couples/family therapy to children / adolescents, adults and young adults.
+Lantern Therapeutic Services Inc Waldorf Office is a mental health clinic in Charles County, Maryland, located at 11680 Doolittle Drive, Suite 111, 20602 zip code.
+Lantern Therapeutic Services Inc Waldorf Office offers outpatient treatment.
+Lantern Therapeutic Services Inc Waldorf Office provides dialectical behavior therapy, individual psychotherapy and trauma therapy to young adults, adults and children / adolescents.
 Lantern Therapeutic Services Inc Waldorf Office also supports people requiring dual diagnosis treatment.
-Additional services at Lantern Therapeutic Services Inc Waldorf Office consist of court-ordered outpatient treatment and family psychoeducation.
+Some other services provided by Lantern Therapeutic Services Inc Waldorf Office include court-ordered outpatient treatment and family psychoeducation.

 Learn More